Israel releases Oscar-winning Palestinian director after he was attacked by West Bank settlers

 Israel has built well over 100 settlements, home to over 500,000 settlers who have Israeli citizenship.
 The 3 million Palestinians in the West Bank live under seemingly open-ended Israeli military rule, with the Western-backed Palestinian Authority administering population centers.

 The Israeli military designated Masafer Yatta in the southern West Bank as a live-fire training zone in the 1980s and ordered residents, mostly Arab Bedouin, to be expelled.
-Around 1,000 residents have largely remained in place, but soldiers regularly move in to demolish homes, tents, water tanks and olive orchards — and Palestinians fear outright expulsion could come at any time.
+Around 1,000 residents have largely remained in place, but soldiers regularly demolish homes, tents, water tanks and olive orchards.

-The Palestinians also face threats from settlers at nearby outposts.
-Palestinians and rights groups say Israeli forces usually turn a blind eye to settler attacks or intervene on behalf of the settlers.
+Settlers have also set up outposts in the area and at times attack villages.
+Palestinians and rights groups say Israeli forces usually turn a blind eye or intervene on behalf of the settlers.

 The war in Gaza has sparked a surge of violence in the West Bank, with the Israeli military carrying out widescale military operations that have killed hundreds of Palestinians and displaced tens of thousands.
 There has been a rise in settler violence as well as Palestinian attacks on Israelis.